-- I. Community job exploration activities must be offered to each individual at least one time per month and be provided individually or in groups of up to three (3) people.
+· · · · · · · · · · · · · · · · · · · variety of locations in the community and are not limited to fixed program locations.
+Community job exploration activities must be offered to each individual at least one time per month and be provided individually or in groups of up to three (3) people.
 Documentation of the choice to participate must be documented in each individual's record.
-Individuals who require one-on-one assistance must be included in community job exploration activities. - J. Individuals may be compensated in accordance with applicable Federal Laws. - K. Transportation must be provided to and from the program and for community integration/job exploration. - L. Any individual receiving Prevocational Services who is performing productive work as a trial work experience that benefits the organization or that would have to be performed by someone else if not performed by the individual must be paid commensurate with members of the general work force doing similar work per wage and hour regulations of the U.S. Department of Labor. - M. At least annually, providers will conduct an orientation informing individuals about Supported Employment and other competitive employment opportunities in the community. - N. Personal care assistance from staff must be a component of Prevocational Services.
-Individuals cannot be denied Prevocational Services because they require assistance from staff with toileting and/or personal hygiene. - O. Mobile crews, enclaves and entrepreneurial models that do not meet the definition of Supported Employment and that are provided in groups of up to three (3) people can be included in Prevocational Services away from the program site as trial work experiences.
-Trial work experiences must be documented as part of the individual plan.
+Individuals who require one-on-one assistance must be included in community job exploration activities.
+Individuals may be compensated in accordance with applicable Federal Laws.
+Ability to communicate effectively with supervisors, coworkers and customers Generally accepted community workplace conduct and dress Ability to follow directions; ability to attend to tasks Workplace problem solving skills and K. Transportation must be provided to and from the program and for community integration/job exploration. strategies 5.
+General workplace safety and mobility training L. Any individual receiving Prevocational Services who is performing productive work as a trial work experience that benefits the organization or that would have to be performed by someone else if not performed by the individual must be paid commensurate with members of the general work force doing similar work per wage and hour regulations of the U.S. Department of Labor.
+Attention span Attention span Ability to Ability to manipulate large and small objects Interpersonal relations Ability to get around in the community as well as the Prevocational site M At least annually, providers will conduct an orientation informing individuals about Supported Employment and other competitive employment opportunities in the community.
+Participation in Prevocational Services is not a prerequisite for Supported Employment.
+N. Personal care assistance from staff must be a component of Prevocational Services.
+Individuals cannot be denied Prevocational Services because they require assistance from staff with toileting and/or personal hygiene.
+A person receiving Prevocational Services may pursue employment opportunities at any time to enter the general work force.
+0. Mobile crews, enclaves and entrepreneurial models that do not meet the definition of Supported Employment and that are provided in groups of up to three (3) people can be included in Prevocational Services away from the program site as trial work experiences.
+Prevocational Services may be furnished in a variety of locations in the community and are not limited to fixed program